Fungi can look like spiderwebs on your grass.

 How to Treat Rhizoctonia Solani

-Rhizoctonia solani is a waiting game.
-With great lawn care, your lawn will recover, but it takes time.
-Prevent disease in the future by only fertilizing your lawn with a slow-release product when the humidity is below 86% and the temperature is consistently above 70 degrees Fahrenheit.
+Beyond using fungicides and increasing air circulation, treating this fungus is a waiting game.
+Lawns can recover from Rhizoctonia solani, but it takes time.
+Once you’ve cured your yard, prevent future outbreaks by fertilizing your lawn with a slow-release product when the humidity is below 86% and the temperature is consistently above 70 degrees Fahrenheit.

 4. Pythium Blight

-If you have what appear to be spiderwebs in your lawn in the early morning and the grass suddenly develops small, sunken, slimy spots up to 1 foot in diameter, your lawn is most likely infected with pythium blight.
+If you have what appear to be spiderwebs in your lawn in the early morning and the grass suddenly develops small, sunken, slimy spots up to 1 foot in diameter, pythium blight has most likely infected your lawn.

 How to Treat Pythium Blight

-Not all “cobwebs” on grass are actually mycelium—sometimes you do get actual spiderwebs on grass.
+Not all webs on grass are actually mycelium threads or a lawn fungus like pythium blight.
+Sometimes you do get actual spiderwebs on grass.
 Unless you have a significant infestation, which is rare, it's unlikely you'll even notice them.

 There are a few telltale visual differences between mycelium and spiderwebs on the lawn.
-Mycelium has a more fluffy, cottony appearance, whereas lawn spiderwebs are conical and more traditionally web-like.
-Mycelium vanishes as the day gets warmer, but spiderwebs remain until something breaks their delicate filaments.
+Mycelium has a more fluffy, cottony appearance, whereas lawn spiderwebs are cone-shaped and more traditionally web-like.
+Mycelium vanishes as the day gets warmer, but spiderwebs remain until something breaks them.

-Mostly, lawn spiders make their webs and hide in out-of-the-way locations where they eat the insect pests that damage your yard.
-So, even if you're a little bit scared of spiders, remember that they'll help you with your lawn maintenance.
+Mostly, lawn spiders make their webs and hide in out-of-the-way locations where they eat pests that damage your yard.
+So, even if you're not fond of spiders, remember that they'll help you with your lawn maintenance.